WenqiJiang/FPGA-ANNS/PE_optimization/dataflow_behavior_test/README.md

 * For non-canonical, HLS can fail to infer dataflow
   * and this is hard to debug, since HLS report shows the double buffering is successful, while on hardware, the performance is the same as without double buffering
 * Success and fail versions:
+  * these should also be the case no matter using double buffer or streams, as shown in some of other experiments
 ```
 // Success 1: simple and canonical form, single input and single output
     dataflow_read_input(s_in, buffer); // Produce function